tnovau/markdown-cv/index.md

 `Apr 2019 - Mar 2020`
 __ALTRAN(Axa Assistance Client) - Online claims__

-- Mantainance of a .NET Framework backend app with C#.
+- Maintenance of a .NET Framework backend app with C#.
-- Mantainance of a React-Redux frontend app writed using js.
+- Maintenance of a React-Redux frontend app write using js.
 - Unit tests implementation from scratch, sometimes using TDD.
 - Integration tests implementation from scratch.
 - Monitoring app environments using Azure portal.